 Credentials: American Council on Exercise Certified Personal Trainer, American Red Cross CPR/AED/First Aid Certified, B.S.
 Applied Health & Fitness (expected 2022)

 About Me: I know from experience that exercise can be intimidating, but I’ve also come to learn that it can transform your life for the better.
-I’ve always enjoyed being active but I don’t think my love for fitness really reached its peak until I began participating in weight training and track & field.
+I’ve always enjoyed being active, but I don’t think my love for fitness really reached its peak until several years ago when I began participating in weight training and track & field.
 At first these were sports that I was terrified to try.
 I feared that I wouldn't fit in these athletic settings and that I wouldn't be strong or fast enough.
 However, I am glad that I gained enough courage to give them a try.
 After I did, I was hooked.
 I loved the adrenaline that both gave me and the rewarding feeling I would get after accomplishing the goals I would set for myself.
 That’s when I realized that the major ways that exercise affected me was something that I not only wanted, but needed in my life.

 Everyone starts somewhere and while it may be difficult at first, and even along the way, it is a worthy process.
 Exercise is something that has helped my physical and emotional well-being in transformative ways.
 It has caused me to become more confident and not only physically stronger, but mentally and emotionally as well.
 I believe that exercise is one of the best forms of medicine that you can give to your body.